List of lesbian characters in television

-This is a list of live action lesbian characters in television (includes terrestrial, cable, streaming series and TV movies).
+This is a list of live action lesbian characters in television (includes terrestrial, cable, TV movies, streaming series and films.
 The orientation can be portrayed on-screen, described in the dialogue or mentioned.
 Roles include lead, main, recurring, supporting, and guest.

 The names are organized in alphabetical order by the surname (i.e. last name), or by a single name if the character does not have a surname.
 Some naming customs write the family name first followed by the given name; in these cases, the names in the list appear under the family name (e.g. Jung Seo-hyun [Korean] is organized alphabetically under "J").